oracle-livelabs/security/accessgovernance-oci-iam/deploying-using-terraform/deploying-using-terraform.md

   Click *Next*

-  Enter Unique Email IDS for each of the users
+  Enter Unique Email IDS for the users - IDD-admin and Pamela Green

   Enter the region code